Tyre Nichols remembered as beautiful soul with creative eye

 “Nobody’s perfect, nobody.
 But he was damn near,” his mother, RowVaughn Wells, said at a news conference this week, moments after she watched the video of her son being beaten to death.
 “He was damn near perfect.”

 He was the baby of their family, born 12 years after his closest siblings.
+He had a 4-year-old son and worked hard to better himself as a father, his family said.
 He was an avid skateboarder from Sacramento, California, and came to Memphis just before the pandemic and got stuck.
 But he was fine with it because he was with his mother, and they were incredibly close, Wells said.
 He had her name tattooed on his arm.

 Friends at a memorial service this week described him as joyful and lovable.